LeanKit-Labs/blu/README.md

 ```

 #### Specific Version
-If a version is specified, `blu` will install that specififed tag version locally for future use.
+If a version is specified, `blu` will install that specified tag version locally for future use.

 ```bash
 blu install owner/repository v0.1.0